The Wacky, Wily, Wonderful World of Bonsai

 Such an attitude is ironic given that, historically, the original concept of ‘bonsai’ in Japan referred not to bonsai as we know it today, but merely to any decorative arrangement involving a plant in a pot.
 As one scholar writes,

 The problem is that the word ‘bonsai’ was not used to refer exclusively to miniature trees grown in pots, their shape deliberately manipulated.
 In the late Edo period [between, say, 1853 and 1867], all potted displays of plants and flowers …were referred to as ‘bonsai’ … There was no distinction between potted trees and conventional kinds of potted plants and flowers.
 This can be seen from ukiyoe prints in which a plant seller displaying his wares is seen offering ordinary potted trees and plants alongside what we would think of as ‘bonsai’ today.
-Additionally, as late as the first decade of the twentieth century, it is not unusual to find tips on growing regular potted plants and flowers in pots in books supposedly about ‘bonsai.’ (reference)
+Additionally, as late as the first decade of the twentieth century, it is not unusual to find tips on growing regular potted plants and flowers in pots in books supposedly about ‘bonsai.’ (ref)

 This nineteenth and twentieth century evidence implies, quite significantly, that even in Japan, there was a time not so distant when no horticultural distinction was made between trees versus other plants housed in pots for decorative purposes.
 Prior to this there was a similar attitude in China.
 Indeed, few Westerners realize that another, less formal style of representing nature via small trees in pot landscapes persists in China under the name penjing.
 There is no more reason for those keen on a modest foray into this realm to use the term ‘bonsai’ than the term ‘penjing.’
 Both concern the art of styling small trees in decorative pots.